 These microsized pests can feed on dry food and oil as well.
 If empty packets of Doritos are laying around in your car, or any other snacks, carpet beetles won’t shy from taking their toll from all this junk.

-It is very important to pick up the trash and dispose it of in efforts to keep pests away.
+It is very important to pick up the trash and dispose it of in effort to keep pests away.

 Kudos to you if you are particular about not keeping any waste in your car.
 Sadly, that does not mean your car is free from beetle trouble.